nickramos94/Klotski/README.md

 ## Introduction

-Final project of Software Engineering, the project's outline can be found inside this folder with the name [TracciaProgetto.pdf](./img/TracciaProgetto.pdf).
+Final project of Software Engineering, the project's outline can be found [here](./img/ProjectInstructions.pdf).
 The objective is to create a [Klotski](https://en.wikipedia.org/wiki/Klotski) game in Java.

 <div style="display: flex; justify-content: center;">